-Children with low vision may benefit from the use of low vision devices, often referred to as low vision aids, to help them see more clearly.
+Children with low vision may benefit from the use of low vision devices to help them see more clearly.
 These devices include a range of items that are optical and nonoptical.

 girl using magnifier to read schoolwork